Pages

 Make the Italian bread dough and after the first rising spread the bread dough on lightly floured surface to 12-inch rectangle.

-Place on parchment lined baking sheet and spread lightly with olive oil.
+Line a large lasagna pan with parchment and spread lightly with olive oil.
 Now you can stuff this several ways.
-My Dad skipped this part and just kneaded the filling in and formed it into a round loaf, this allowed a nice cheesey crust to form.
+My Dad skipped this part and just kneaded the filling in and formed it into a round loaf, this allowed a nice cheesey crust or you can roll it out and seal like you’re making cinnamon rolls but don’t forget the ends!

 Heat oven to 450